10 Stunning Cenotes in Riviera Maya, Mexico You Can’t Miss

 What to Know Before Visiting A Cenote:

-- Wear biodegradable sunscreen – Because you’re swimming in natural pools it’s important to be conscious of the delicate ecosystem.
-Some cenotes may not permit you to wear any creams or lotions, but for those that do, be sure you opt for an eco-friendly brand.
-For more reccos for reef-safe sunscreens, check out this post.
+- Wear biodegradable sunscreen – Because you’re swimming in natural pools, it’s important to be conscious of the delicate ecosystem.

-- Bring plenty of water – While many cenotes have food and drinks available for purchase, it’s still wise to bring your own water.
+- Bring plenty of water – While many cenotes have food and drinks available for purchase, it’s still wise to bring your own.
 Make sure to carry a bottle with you in your daypack.

-- Pack snacks – Lots of cenotes have food vendors or even restaurants, but it’s still smart to bring a few of your favorite snacks.
-Swimming burns a lot of energy and you don’t want a bout of hanger to ruin your fun.
-Be sure to stock up on snacks at an Oxxo before you head out of the day.
+- Pack snacks – Lots of cenotes have food vendors or even restaurants, but it’s still smart to bring a few of your favorites.

 Best Cenotes in Riviera Maya & Yucatán